fangzhzh/leetcode/csFAQ/hashMapRealWorldProblem.md

 - get_assignment_queue(n)
   Returns the list of possible operators in the order they will be assigned to conversations, not real assignment yet.
 ```
-### Follow up
-1. **Concurrency:**
-   - How would you handle race conditions when multiple requests try to assign conversations simultaneously?
-   - Implement a lock-free algorithm for operator assignment that maintains fairness.
-   - What data structures would you use to ensure thread safety without sacrificing performance?

-2. **Scaling:**
-   - How would your design change if you needed to support 10,000+ operators and millions of conversations?
-   - Design a distributed version of your operator assignment system that works across multiple data centers.
-   - How would you handle operator availability that changes frequently?

-3. **Optimization:**
-   - How would you optimize the assignment algorithm to minimize wait times for conversations?
-   - Implement priority-based assignment for premium customers while maintaining fairness for regular customers.
-   - How would you handle load balancing when some operators can handle more conversations than others?